The Clams

 That's got to be some kind of music history landmark - assuming anybody cares.

-A few years ago Pete ran into Bruce Morrow in a New York City recording studio; Bruce was doing a voice-over for a commercial.
+Several years ago, Pete ran into Bruce Morrow in a New York City recording studio; Bruce was doing a voice-over for a commercial that Pete had underscored.
 Pete introduced himself and thanked him for breaking the Clams way back then.
 Bruce denied any recollection of the record or the band.
 Now there's a testimonial!
 Sheesh!
 As mentioned earlier, we were just having some fun.
 Apparently Bruce wasn't.

 The Clams hang on in a few memories though.
 Ted Hering, Spike Jones' archivist remembers.
 And author Jordan Young immortalized The Clams with that nice comment in his biography of Spike Jones, quoted at the top of this page.
 Thanks, Jordan!
 In fact, its probably the only nice thing anyone ever said about The Clams.
 Other than that, its a very good book.